Blockchains Introduction

 Trustless

-Considering a more complex approach, a blockchain could be seen as distributed operating system (OS).
+When viewed through a more complex lens, a blockchain can be likened to a distributed operating system (OS).